Israel expects hostages to be freed from Gaza 'in a few hours' as ceasefire holds

 Gaza residents return to rubble

-Palestinians continued to move back to areas vacated by Israeli forces.
-Many were returning to homes reduced to rubble.
+Palestinians streamed back to areas vacated by Israeli forces.
+Satellite photos taken Saturday and analyzed by the AP showed a line of vehicles traveling north to Gaza City.

-Mohamed Samy said he immediately went back on foot to see if his home in Jabaliya was still standing.
+Palestinian flags stood out against the dust-covered ruins.
+Mohamed Samy said he immediately went to check his home in Jabaliya.

 “It was flattened, just like everything else in Jabaliya,” Samy said.
 It was an empty plot of land.
 “It was like the building never even existed in that place.
 I questioned my sanity.”

-Satellite photos taken Saturday and analyzed by the AP showed a line of vehicles traveling north to Gaza City along the strip’s coastline.

-Armed police in Gaza City and southern Gaza patrolled the streets and secured aid trucks driving through areas where the Israeli military had withdrawn, residents said.
+Armed police in Gaza City and southern Gaza patrolled the streets and secured aid trucks in areas where Israel's military had withdrawn, residents said.
 The police force is part of the Hamas-run Interior Ministry.

-The ministry said in a statement Sunday that it would allow members of armed gangs not involved in the killing of Palestinians to turn themselves in as early as Monday, “repent and be pardoned.”
+The ministry said in a statement it would allow members of armed gangs not involved in the killing of Palestinians to turn themselves in as early as Monday to “repent and be pardoned.”

-The pause in fighting allowed first responders to search previously inaccessible areas for bodies under rubble.
-Health officials said 233 had been recovered and brought to hospitals since Friday, when the truce went into effect.
-Some were brought in as only bones.
+First responders searched previously inaccessible areas for bodies under rubble.
+Health officials said 233 had been brought to hospitals since Friday, when the truce went into effect.
+Some were only bones.

-Yasser el-Bureis, at the morgue in Nasser Hospital in Khan Younis, said he and his relatives had finally retrieved the remains of two cousins who were killed as they tried to flee their homes.
+Yasser el-Bureis, at Nasser Hospital in Khan Younis, said his family had finally retrieved the remains of two cousins.

 “For five months, we didn’t manage to recover the bodies,” he said.